Nourishing Lentil Soup with Spinach

 Lentils are rich in fiber and minerals

-Lentils are an edible seed in the legume family.
-They’re high in protein, fiber, and folate.
-Lentils are considered a top “functional food” due to their high nutritive value, polyphenols, minerals, and other bioactive compounds.
-While they’re known for providing protein and fiber, their polyphenol content is becoming the focus of ongoing research, since polyphenols are know play an important role in the prevention of degenerative diseases.
+While they’re known for providing protein and fiber, their polyphenol content is becoming the focus of ongoing research, since polyphenols are known to play an important role in the prevention of degenerative diseases.
 (Source)

 How to Make Nourishing Lentil Soup

-You can use brown or green lentils in this soup.
+You can use brown or green lentils in this easy one pot lentil soup.
 They’re the most popular types.
 Many people like red lentils but they tend to get mushy in this type of soup.

 The type of broth you use is up to you (veggie or chicken).
 This lentil soup is full of flavor, plus your house will smell amazing as it simmers.